kimaniMbatiaMoringa/Heroes-of-WWII/Readme.md

 # Heroes of WWII - An Educational Tool (And Template) for the next generation

-By K Mbatia for moringa school
+By K Mbatia for Moringa School

 # Description